WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Eating Breakfast Out Of A Mug

-Saw Cores Family This Morning
+Saw Cors Family This Morning
 Bus Isnt Showing Up So Im Walking Down
 Past Them And Recognised Their Voices
 It Was Quite A Pleasant Surprise